magento/devdocs/src/cloud/release-notes/backward-incompatible-changes.md

 ### Environment configuration changes

-The folllowing table provides information about environment variables and other environment configuration files that were removed or deprecated in `{{ site.data.var.ct }}` v2002.1.0.
+The following table provides information about environment variables and other environment configuration files that were removed or deprecated in `{{ site.data.var.ct }}` v2002.1.0.

    Item | Replacement
    -------- | -------